[PREV - 24_TEARS] [TOP]

 predictable is the sort of

-routine that goes something like
+routine that goes "When they do

-"When *they* do it it stinks, but
+it it stinks, but when a superior

-myself generates it, it's very
+fellow like myself generates it,

-earthy soil."
+it's very earthy soil."

 Quoting Stefan Collini again,